Disability forms and links:

 USF has assured compliance with both Section 504 and Section 508 of the Rehabilitation Act of 1973 which requires that all public institutions be accessible to persons with disabilities.
 Section 508 requires that the University make its websites accessible to users with visual, hearing, mobility and cognitive disabilities.

-Developers throughout the USF System should take some time to review the documentation which outlines the standards and best practices for their implementations.
+Developers throughout USF should take some time to review the documentation which outlines the standards and best practices for their implementations.

-*If you have comments, concerns, or complaints about your experience with any of the university's employees, services, programs, or facilties, please inform our Interim ADA Coordinator, Crystal Coombes, by sending an email to email@example.com.
+If you have comments, concerns, or complaints about your experience with any of the university's employees, services, programs, or facilities, please inform our ADA Coordinator, Shari Wilson, by sending an email to email@example.com.

 Overview of the Americans with Disabilities Act at USF